dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

 *   Used proper/suitable variable names
 *   Proper data validation (does not allow invalid choices), does not allow bad data inputs, does not allow characters that are used as separators
 *   Defined a sensible file format for making user account data persistent
-*   Has user account for 'itm352' with password 'grader' for test login **as well as usernames and passwords for your team members**
+*   Has user account for 'itm352@hawaii.edu' with password 'grader' for test login **as well as email addresss and passwords for your team members**
 *   Allow for multiple products to be selected and purchased simultaneously
 *   Uses sticky forms
-*   Check for existing username in registration
+*   Check for existing email address in registration
 *   Redirects **ONLY** when login was successful, not when login failed
 *   Redirects ONLY when registration was successful, not when registration failed
-*   Username registration check is case insensitive
+*   email address registration check is case insensitive
 *   Password check is case sensitive
+*   Allows user to view and edit their registration data
 *   Covered all new requirements (login, registration, persistent data, personalization, security)
 *   Good user interface design – errors are descriptive and appear at error location, appropriate and pleasing GUI, appropriate use of HTML tables, uses CSS
 *   Modularization, things are organized into functions and separate files